 Forward looking information involves significant risks, uncertainties and assumptions.
-Certain material factors or assumptions have been applied in drawing the conclusions contained in the forward-looking information, including, without limitation: no material impact from energy price volatility, global supply chain constraints and inflation; no material changes in the assumed U.S. dollar to Canadian dollar exchange rate; no significant variability in interest rates; the successful execution of the Capital Plan; no material capital project or financing cost overrun; sufficient human resources to deliver service and execute the Capital Plan; the realization of additional opportunities beyond the Capital Plan; the Board exercising its discretion to declare dividends, taking into account the business performance and financial condition of the Corporation; and reasonable regulatory decisions and the expectation of regulatory stability.
+Certain material factors or assumptions have been applied in drawing the conclusions contained in the forward-looking information, including, without limitation: no material changes in the assumed U.S. dollar to Canadian dollar exchange rate; no significant variability in interest rates; the successful execution of the Capital Plan; no material capital project or financing cost overrun; sufficient human resources to deliver service and execute the Capital Plan; the realization of additional opportunities beyond the Capital Plan; the Board exercising its discretion to declare dividends, taking into account the business performance and financial condition of the Corporation; and reasonable regulatory decisions and the expectation of regulatory stability.
 Fortis cautions readers that a number of factors could cause actual results, performance or achievements to differ materially from the results discussed or implied in the forward-looking information.
-These factors should be considered carefully, and undue reliance should not be placed on the forward-looking information with respect to certain of these risks or factors, reference should be made to the continuous disclosure materials filed from time to time by the Corporation with Canadian securities regulatory authorities and Exchange Commission.
+These factors should be considered carefully, and undue reliance should not be placed on the forward-looking information.
+For additional information with respect to certain of these risks or factors, reference should be made to the continuous disclosure materials filed from time to time by the Corporation with Canadian securities regulatory authorities and the Securities and Exchange Commission.
 All forward-looking information herein is given as of the date of this presentation.
 Fortis disclaims any intention or obligation to update or revise any forward-looking information, whether as a result of new information, future events or otherwise.